Pikmin (video game): Sales

 In its first week, Pikmin sold more than 101,000 copies.
 However, sales fell to only between 10,000 and 15,000 copies in the weeks following.
 Following the release of "Ai no Uta" by Strawberry Flower, an image song related to Pikmin, its sales recovered slightly to about 22,000 copies in a week.
 The song appeared in the Japanese commercials for the game, but soon became an unexpected hit song, eventually eclipsing Pikmin's sales.
-In the weeks of December 24, 2001 and January 6, 2002, Pikmin sold approximately 53,000 copies and 102,000 copies respectively.
+In the weeks of December 24, 2001, and January 6, 2002, Pikmin sold approximately 53,000 copies and 102,000 copies respectively.
 To date, Pikmin has sold at least 1.19 million copies worldwide; 680,000 in the United States and 507,011 in Japan.
 By January 3, 2010, the Wii version of Pikmin had sold 169,036 copies in Japan.
 Since its release, Pikmin has developed a vocal and devoted fanbase.

-Re-release
+Re-releases

 Pikmin and its sequel Pikmin 2 are part of the New Play Control series, a selection of GameCube video game remakes with additional support for features of the Wii.
-It was released on December 25, 2008 in Japan, February 6, 2009 in Europe and March 9, 2009 in North America (original version only).
+The port of Pikmin was announced on October 2, 2008, in a press conference held by Nintendo as one of the debut titles in the New Play Control line.
+It was later released on December 25, 2008, in Japan, February 6, 2009, in Europe and March 9, 2009, in North America (original version only).
 New Play Control!
 Pikmin uses the Wii Remote, and requires the player to point and click on the screen to do various tasks instead of manually moving a cursor with a control stick.
 It was also announced that the game saves day-by-day records of the player's playthrough, allowing the player to restart from any recorded day of their choice.
 In an interview, director Shigefumi Hino stated that besides adding motion controls, they wanted to include the ability to go back to saves they have made in the past, allowing players to replay all 30 days one by one in order to improve.
+HD remasters of Pikmin and Pikmin 2 for Nintendo Switch were announced and released digitally on June 21, 2023, and were released physically on September 22, 2023.